- 6 large carrots

 Anyone who has ever had children will remember trying to develop different purees for their little ones, gradually introducing foods to check for any allergic reactions.

 Now, some specialists are saying we should mix a fruit with a vegetable.
 This way, children are not inclined to favor the sweeter fruits over vegetables.

 Carrot and orange juice are perfect examples, as a puree and juice.

 There are two things about carrots that will always stick in our minds: They turn your skin orange if you eat too many.

 They help you see in the dark.
 They might be things that we are told to encourage us to eat our veggies, but there is an element of truth.

 Carrots contain beta-carotene.
 If you eat a lot of carrots, the pigment in the carrots will affect your skin.

-Beta-carotene is also very good for the eyesight, but whether that is enough to help you see in the dark is still unknown!
+Beta-carotene is also very good for eyesight, but whether that is enough to help you see in the dark!

 Carrot orange juice using a blender – Refreshing, healthy drink -summer special

 Read Next – Spinach and Beet Juice Recipe